 1 Metzler, I., & Meara, J. (2012, January).
 Medical Liability Reform: Evidence for legislative and alternative approaches.
 Bulletin of the American College of Surgeons, 97(1), 7.
-2 Further research may be required to determine if caps on damages has a more significant impact on certain medical specialties - those that have high malpractice premiums or high refers of laws others.
+2 Further research may be required to determine if caps on damages has a more significant impact on certain medical specialties - those that have high malpractice premiums or high rates of laws uits - above others.